ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/content_dev_environment.rst

 Because developers are accustomed to working in terminal environments, they tend to prefer using the Git command line, especially because it provides for greater control, customization, and automation.
-However, non-developer team members, such as writers, project managers, designers, and stakeholders, tend to prefer using a GUI client for Git.
+However, non-developer team members, such as project managers, designers, and writers, tend to prefer using a GUI client for Git.

 With a GUI client like `GitHub Desktop <GitHub_Desktop_>`_ or `Git Extensions <Git_Extensions_>`_, rather than having to remember complex command sequences, non-developer team members can use the